 Our Role in The National Council of Veteran Associations in Canada

-Established in 1932, The National Council of Veteran Associations in Canada (NCVA) is an umbrella organization of more than 60 distinct veterans associations formed to ensure a strong and independent voice on issues which are of significant interest to the veterans’ community at large.
+Established in 1932, The National Council of Veteran Associations in Canada (NCVA) is an umbrella organization of more than 60 distinct veterans associations formed to ensure a strong and independent voice on issues that are of significant interest to the veterans’ community at large.
 The War Amps remains the driving force behind NCVA and acts as the administrative secretariat in carrying out the responsibility for co-ordination and communication of NCVA legislative initiatives and priorities.

-The War Amps works in close collaboration with NCVA member organizations to ensure the position and concerns of seriously disabled veterans and more particularly veteran amputees are identified and recognized in the NCVA Legislative Program for submission to the Government/Veterans Affairs Canada/Department of National Defence.
+The War Amps works in close collaboration with NCVA member organizations to ensure the position and concerns of seriously disabled veterans and, more particularly, veteran amputees are identified and recognized in the NCVA Legislative Program for submission to the Government/Veterans Affairs Canada/Department of National Defence.

 Both The War Amps and NCVA are currently playing extremely active roles with Ministerial Advisory Groups and Veterans Summits established over the last few years by the Government – co-chairing two Advisory Groups and sitting as members for two other Advisory Groups in pursuing solutions and strategies to improve the benefits and entitlements available to veterans and their families.